badrex/badrex.github.io/_news/announcement_10.md

 related_posts: false
 ---

-I  gave an invited talk at Tilburg University 🇳🇱, department of cognitive science and AI 🧠 Thanks Gaofei Shen, and Grzegorz Chrupała for the invitation 🧡
+I  gave an invited talk at Tilburg University 🇳🇱, department of cognitive science and AI 🧠 Thanks Gaofei Shen, Afra Alishahi, and Grzegorz Chrupała for the invitation 🧡